 UV damage is the single biggest factor in determining the appearance and health of your skin.

 Australia has the highest rates of skin cancer in the world.
-Sun protection, including wearing SPF, a broad-brimmed hat, protective clothing and staying in the shade, should be applied especially when the UV index is 3 or above — which, in Australia, is most of the year.
+Sun protection, including wearing SPF50+, a broad-brimmed hat, sunglasses, protective clothing and staying in the shade, should be applied especially when the UV index is 3 or above — which, in Australia, is most of the year.

-Even if you find yourself thinking this is true (it’s not), perhaps it’s not your natural skin tone that’s the problem.
+Even if you find yourself thinking you need a tan (you don’t), perhaps it’s not your natural skin tone that’s the problem.
 Instead, it could be time to review your colour palette.
 TikTok is obsessed with ‘colour analysis’ and the act of choosing your wardrobe around the colours which look best with your natural features and skin tone.

 Experts in the field of colour analysis will encourage you to pick clothes that embrace your natural features and skin tone — not alter your appearance to fit your clothes.